 Then if the chemotherapy group is on average 10 years younger than the group on the immune regimen, we would reduce the unadjusted %survival in the chemotherapy group by 8% to make it comparable to the immune therapy.
 For instance, if the unadjusted three year %survival in the chemotherapy group was 60% versus 50% in the immunotherapy arm then the adjusted analysis will support a difference of 52% versus 50% which may not be statistically significant.
 But we would have been very wrong if we had not used age as a covariate and would have concluded in favor of the chemotherapy.

 Covariates chosen to remove selection biases should (A) be different across groups being compared AND (B) have plausible effect (based on prior data or on other reasonable scientific basis) on outcomes being studied.
 This choice of covariates should be done without using any outcome data.
 In the example above we would check first whether the chemotherapy and immunotherapy treated groups have significantly different age distributions.
 Only after the covariate set has been determined, should they be used in a separate model evaluating the effects of treatment groups on the survival outcome.
-Such a fire-wall between the covariate choice analyses and the eventual inferences of bias adjusted group differences avoids a criticism of possible gaming of the inferences about differences by the analyst through the choice of covariates.
+Such a fire-wall between the analysis to choose covariates and the eventual inferences about the bias adjusted group differences avoids a criticism of possible gaming of the inferences about differences by the analyst through the choice of covariates.

 To be thorough in removing selection biases in our groups one may test as many as 40 variables to see if they are different across groups.
 Perhaps it is an overkill and a clinical team could help us with (B) above and limit the statistical testing.
 This is a good segue to the topic on conducting repeated statistical comparisons and reporting p-values.